aetherAI/hp-gastritis-hms2-auxiliary/README.md

 Here, we take the config with 5x-magnified input (`configs/hms/config_5x.yaml`) for example, which can be modified for your own dataset.

+This model requires only slide-level labels to be trained.
-If needed, modify the datalists: `data/datalists/train.csv`, `data/datalists/val.csv`, and `data/datalists/test.csv` refered by the config.
-Copy or create softlinks of slide images to `data/slides`.
+Modify the datalists: `data/datalists/train.csv`, `data/datalists/val.csv`, and `data/datalists/test.csv` refered by the config.
+Then, Copy or create softlinks of slide images to `data/slides`.

 To train a model:
 ```